noslav7/noslav7/README.md

 ### Hello! 👋

-🔭 I’m currently working on the development of Spring Boot application using techological stack: ... and various testing technologies.
+🔭 I’m currently working on the development of banking application using techological stack: ...

 🌱 I’m currently studying various technologies which are used in Java development.
-In particular...
+In particular Spring AI.

-👯 I’m looking forward to collaboration with a modern progressive IT-company.
+👯 I’m looking forward to collaboration with a perspective IT-company.

 🤔 I’m looking for the opportunity to learn modern Java-development technologies and to obtain additional experience in actual projects.

 # 💻 Tech Stack:
 Java Core, Intellij IDEA, Maven, Git, PostgreSQL, Hibernate, Spring (Core, MVC, AOP, Data JPA, Test, Security, Boot), REST API, Jackson, Zipkin, Prometheus, Kafka, Docker, Kubernetes, Testcontainers, Mockito, JUnit, Jira, Confluence, HTML, CSS, JavaScript